-Due to the increase in strength of the congregation it was agreed that the Anglican Congregation should become a congregation in its own right within the Diocese and separate from the congregation in Citta della Pieve.
+Owing to the increase in strength of the congregation it was agreed that the Anglican Congregation should become a congregation in its own right within the Diocese and separate from the congregation in Citta della Pieve which was the first Umbrian Anglican church in the 1980s.
 In June 2009 the inaugural meeting was held in Assisi and a constitution agreed; it was subsequently approved by the Bishop.

 In March 2023, a new ‘Memo of Understanding’ was made with the Christ Church of Naples, Italy.
 This agreement means that St Leonard’s is no longer recognized as a separate parish but as a ‘Mission Congregation’ under the ‘umbrella’ of Christ Church.